At least 10 same-sex couples get marriage licenses in Missouri

-KANSAS CITY Mo.
-(Reuters) - At least 10 same-sex couples have received marriage licenses in the St. Louis area since a judge ruled on Wednesday that Missouri’s ban on gay nuptials is unconstitutional, officials said on Thursday.
+KANSAS CITY, Mo., Nov 6 (Reuters) - At least 10 same-sex couples have received marriage licenses in the St. Louis area since a judge ruled on Wednesday that Missouri’s ban on gay nuptials is unconstitutional, officials said on Thursday.

 Eight couples were issued licenses by the city of St. Louis, including a couple that wed at city hall on Wednesday, said Jennifer Florida, the city’s recorder of deeds.